Welcome to your new home

 • Driving licence.

-• Insurance policies e.g. car, life insurance,
+• Insurance policies e.g. car, pet, life insurance,

 contents insurance.